-The Imminent IPSE gramming Support Environment (APSE).
+gramming Support Environment (APSE).

-At the same time the Department of Defense was working specifically on the Ada environment, it was recognized that such environments could handle the management of a whole project, from the hardware requirements to personnel management.
-So the concept was adapted by the industry at large to include these wider issues and the term Integrated Project Support Environment was coined.
-Since then the development of IPSEs and their associated tools has become a central theme of both the European Commission's Esprit software engineering scheme and the U.K.'s Alvey program, which has two second generation IPSE projects: Eclipse and Aspect.
+The Imminent IPSE At the same time the Department of Defense was working specifically on the Ada environment, it was recognized that such environments could handle the management of a whole project, from the hardware requirements to personnel management.
+So the concept was adapted by the industry at large to include these wider issues and the term Integrated Project Support Environment was coined. ÷ 4 Since then the development of IPSEs and their associated tools has become a central theme of both the European Commission's Esprit software engineering scheme and the U.K.'s Alvey program, which has two second generation IPSE projects: Eclipse and Aspect.
 Many researchers believe this European research is at the leading edge of IPSE development.
 Other projects are under way in the U.S. and Japan (see "IPSE Development Efforts").
 One of the problems yet to be solved by the world's IPSE developers is the definition of a public tools interface that allows independently developed tools to be used in a project.
-Most major product vendors recog- FIGURE 1 The Evolution of the IPSE First generation: collection of existing tools linked by a file base.
-In the first instance, Unix is the basis for development.
-Second generation: incorporating a data-based tool set and including support for geographically distributed project teams.
-Third generation: incorporating a knowledge base and intelligent tools.
-Tools for computer aided design of VLSI and hardware development will also be included.
-The concept of an information systems factory is based on the use of these types of facilities.
-IPSE Development Efforts Research projects into IPSEs are under way in Europe, the U.S., and Japan.
-Japan's Sigma software engineering program, set up in 1985, is based on the concept of a central support environment accessible by developers from all over Japan.
-This project, however, is not as comprehensive as others in the U.S. and Europe.
-Both the European Commission's Esprit program and the U.K.'s Alvey scheme are funding leading-edge IPSE projects that have provided a catalyst for commercial activity in Europe.
-Within Esprit the major project focuses on the development of the Portable Common Tool Environment and involves a consortium led by France's Honeywell-Bull that includes Britain's ICL, West Germany's Siemens and Nixdorf, Italy's Olivetti, and the U.K.'s GEC Research.
-The project has concentrated on one of the major problems in IPSE technology-the Public Tools Interface.
-An environmental framework based upon the resulting Emeraude PCTE is now being marketed by Honeywell-Bull.
-The U.K.'s Alvey program has two second generation projects: Eclipse and Aspect.
-Eclipse involves a consortium of U.K. software houses and universities-Software Sciences, CAP (U.K.), Learmouth and Burchett Management Systems, along with the Universities of Lancaster and Strathclyde, and the University College of Wales at Aberystwyth.
-Aspect is the work of a group that includes ICL, software developers Systems Designers and MARI Advanced Microelectronics, and the Universities of York and Newcastle upon Tyne.
-U.K. company Systems Designers has also developed an IPSE known as Perspective Kernal, which contains some of the ideas being developed on the Aspect project.
-Other commercially available products include the BIS/IPSE from London-based BIS Applied Systems, and GEC Software's Genos IPSE, which Hewlett-Packard has contracted to use in the U.S. A further second generation IPSE, called Istar, has been jointly developed by British Telecom and Imperial Software Technology, without either Alvey or Esprit funding.
+Most major product vendors recog- Other commercially available products include the BIS/ IPSE from London-based BIS Applied Systems, and GEC Software's Genos IPSE, which Hewlett-Packard has contracted to use in the U.S. A further second generation IPSE, called Istar, has been jointly developed by British Telecom and Imperial Software Technology, without either Alvey or Esprit funding.
 Motorola has decided to standardize on Istar, and the Software Engineering Institute (SEI) based at Carnegie-Mellon University also installed the product in February.
 The SEI, which is part of the DOD-funded STARS (Software Technology for Adaptable Reliable Systems) project, is running one of three major U.S. IPSE development programs.
 The other two are industry funded and involve work backed by the MCC (Microelectronics and Computer Corp.) in conjunction with the University of Texas in Austin, and projects managed by the Software Productivity Consortium (SPC).
 The Software Engineering Institute will become the IPSE showcase of the STARS program.
 It plans to develop the Showcase Software Factory of the Future (SSFF), which will be used to demonstrate to industrialists the benefits of the latest software engineering techniques.
 The CAIS 1 software tools interface standard is related to this program.
 The MCC has the Leonardo project, which is aimed at improving productivity by two orders of magnitude in eight years for large, distributed, parallel real-time systems.
 The SPC's declared intent is to conduct research into knowledge-based processes for system development and rapid prototyping.
 This wider brief makes the SPC's work similar to that of the Information System Factory studies of Alvey and Esprit.
-PC spreadsheet users on a minicomputer is going to take some pull.
+Getting your PC spreadsheet users on a minicomputer is going to take some pull.
+Pull Here.